 Am I eligible?

 Orthodontic services are offered to all members of the public at competitive rates.
 Waiting times for this service vary.
-Waitlists for 2016 and 2017 are currently closed, please check back for updates.
+Waitlists 2017 are currently closed, please check back for updates.

 How do I become a patient?

 Provided you have a concessional healthcard, you will then be required to have an initial examination on your first appointment to determine your oral health and dental needs.
 An examination does not automatically guarantee treatment as suitability must match the students’ training requirements.